Pankaj-Meharchandani/Waller/README.md

 ## Contribute
-Contribute us with either your knowledge or financially to donate contact me via my website [pankajmeharchandani.myportfolio.com](https://pankajmeharchandani.myportfolio.com/) or mail me [Pankajmeharchandani@gmail.com](mailto:Pankajmeharchandani@gmail.com)
+Contribute us with either your knowledge or financially to donate click Sponsor💗 on my profile or [visit this link](https://github.com/sponsors/Pankaj-Meharchandani)

 ## Contact